 Abstract.
 Geologically, the Arctic is one of the least explored regions of Earth.
+Its significance, in

-Obtaining data in the high Arctic is logistically, economically and environmentally expensive, but the township of Longyearbyen (population 2617, as of 2024) at 78°N represents a relatively easily accessible gateway to Arctic geology and is home to The University Centre in Svalbard (UNIS).
-These unique factors provide a foundation from which to teach and explore Arctic geology via the classroom, the laboratory, and the field.
-UNIS was founded in 1993 as the Norwegian "field-university", offering field-based courses in Arctic Geology, Geophysics, Biology, and Technology to students from Norway and abroad.
+- 35 terms of indigenous populations, resource extraction, tourism, shipping and a rapidly changing climate, is increasing.
+The Arctic offers geological diversity encompassing onshore and offshore environments, include active subduction zones in Alaska, deep sedimentary basins on the Siberian and Barents Sea shelves, widespread ancient Arctic volcanism and magmatism, the world's slowest spreading midocean ridge (Gakkel Ridge in the Eurasia Basin), as well as world-class examples of extensional and - 40 compressional basins exposed onshore Svalbard.
+Obtaining data is logistically, economically and environmentally expensive in the high Arctic, but the township of Longyearbyen at 78°N represents a relatively easily accessible gateway to Arctic geology.
+The year-round settlement on Spitsbergen, the main island of the Svalbard archipelago is home to The University Centre in Svalbard (UNIS).
+Reached by a year-round airport with regular connections to mainland Norway, Svalbard provides a foundation - 45 from which to teach and explore Arctic geology via the classroom, the laboratory, and the field.

-In this contribution we present one of the educational components of the international collaboration project 'NOR-R-AM' ("Changes at the

-Top of the World through Volcanism and Plate Tectonics") which ran from 2017 to 2024.
-One of the key deliverables of NOR-R-AM was a new graduate course (Masters and PhD level) on Arctic Tectonics and Volcanism that we have established and taught annually at UNIS since 2018 and detail herein.
-The course's main objective is to teach the complex geological evolution of the Arctic from the Devonian (~420 million years ago [Ma]) to present-day through integrating multi-scale data sets and a broad range of geoscientific disciplines.
-We outline the course itself, before presenting student perspectives based on both an anonymous questionnaire (n = 27) and in-depth perceptions of four selected students.
-The course, with an annual intake of up to 20 MSc and PhD students, is held over a 6-week period, typically in spring or autumn.
-The course comprises modules on field and polar safety, Svalbard/Barents Sea geology, wider Arctic geology, plate tectonics, mantle dynamics, geo- and thermochronology, and geochemistry of igneous systems.
-A field component, which in some years included an overnight expedition, provides an opportunity to appreciate Arctic geology and gather field observations and data.
-Digital outcrop models, photospheres and plate tectonic reconstructions provide complementary state-of-the-art data visualisation tools in the classroom and facilitate efficient fieldwork through pre-fieldwork preparation and post-field work quantitative analyses.
-The course assessment is centred on an individual research project that is presented orally and in a short and impactful Geology journal-style article.
-Considering the complex subject, and the diversity of student backgrounds and level of geological knowledge before the course, the student experience during this course demonstrate that the multi-disciplinary, multi-lecturer field and classroom teaching is efficient and increase their motivation to explore Arctic science.
+In this contribution, we present a new graduate course (Masters and PhD level) on Arctic Tectonics and Volcanism that we have established and taught annually at UNIS since 2018.
+We outline the course itself, before presenting student perspectives based on both an anonymous questionnaire (n = 27) and comprises modules on field and polar safety, Svalbard/Barents Sea geology, wider Arctic geology, plate tectonics, mantle dynamics, geo- and thermochronology, and geochemistry of igneous systems.
+All modules include individual and group-based exercises in addition to introductory lectures.
+A field

+50 in-depth perceptions of four selected students.
+The course, with an intake of up to 20 MSc and PhD international students, is held over a 6-week period, typically in Spring or Autumn.
+The course

+- 55 component, which in some years included an overnight expedition, provides an opportunity to appreciate Arctic geology and gather own field observations and data.
+Digital outcrop models and photospheres viewed with state-of-the-art visualization in the classroom facilitate efficient fieldwork through pre-fieldwork preparation and post-field work quantitative analyses.
+The course assessment is centered on an individual research project that is presented orally and in a short and impactful Geology - 60 journal-style article.
+Apart from the course at UNIS we have jointly initiated several one-off research and education-based events at partner institutions, and briefly outline these.

-65 Key words: Arctic, education, field-based learning, multi-scale
+Key words: Arctic, education, field-based learning, multi-scale